By Jean-François Clocheau

 Now it is useless to know if a FTA agreement EU-UK is found or not.
 In the two possible situations we obtain the same result below.

-The Irish Republic will probably abstain in its vote for the UK-European treaty (if an agreement is found), signed at a qualified majority voting and the IR will have the best advantages in its two FTA(s).
-It is the Jackpot and the Irish Republic will be the winner of the winners in all situations and never, in this situation, the IR will wants its withdrawal from the EU!
+The Irish Republic and Spain also (see the situation with Gibraltar above) will probably abstain in their votes for the UK-European final treaty (if an agreement is found), signed at a qualified majority voting and the IR and Spain will have the best advantages in their two FTA(s).
+It is the Jackpot and the Irish Republic and Spain will be the winners of the winners in all situations and never, in this situation, the IR will wants its withdrawal from the EU and Spain too!

-I think with « MTD » and other countries in Europe and elsewhere are ready to bring the same technical favorable answer (already ready for some States with the digital statements), the United Kingdom is at the best IT level position to implement this solution for the best for all.
+I think with « MTD » in UK, « SII » in Spain with other countries in Europe and elsewhere are ready to bring the same technical favorable answer (already ready for some States with the digital statements), the United Kingdom is at the best IT level position to implement this solution for the best for all.